dizyd/dizyd.github.io/_posts/2021-01-10-addingReadmesToYourData.md

-Because of a recent experience, I was reminded that it is absolutley annoying when researchers upload their data to an open repository (e.g. OSF or Github) without adding any form of description or wiki.
-Thus, I decided to a little `R` - function for me and my colleagues to help with this^[You can source the function directly via `devtools::source_url("https://github.com/dizyd/functions/blob/master/make_readme_fun.R?raw=TRUE")`].
+Because of a recent experience, I was reminded that it is absolutely annoying when researchers upload their data to an open repository (e.g. OSF or Github) without adding any form of description or wiki.
+Thus, I decided to a little `R` - function for me and my colleagues to help with this.
+You can also source the function directly from Github via `devtools::source_url("https://github.com/dizyd/functions/blob/master/make_readme_fun.R?raw=TRUE")`.

 Lets start by creating a data.frame containing our very cool and very interesting data.